I will address the first episode of the BBC Two documentary series, which can be viewed here.

 Never trade in situations where you don’t have control.
 For example, I don’t risk significant amounts of money in front of key reports, since that is gambling, not trading. – Paul Tudor Jones

-Another trainee is criticized because he only took one trade during a week.
-Now, why would that be a problem ?
+Another trainee is criticized because he only took one trade in a week.
+Now, why would that be a problem?
 Opportunities aren’t there every day or every week.
 The market doesn’t pay you by the number of trades you take.
 I find that critique ridiculous.

 I didn’t really find any issues with the hedge fund lady, the floor traders or the HFT guy.